LibertyDSNP/spec/pages/DSNP/AttributeSets.md

   * `proofPurpose` MUST be `assertionMethod`
   * `proofValue` MUST be a multibase-encoded signature.
 The signature is generated using the JSON Linked Data Signatures algorithm.

-Schema documents MAY have `proof` sections that do not conform to the above requirements, but if so, they are not eligible for the canonical naming scheme.
+Schema documents MAY have `proof` sections that do not conform to the above requirements, but if so, they are not verifiable for use with the canonical naming scheme.

 ### Canonical naming